asiful605/Team2_RestAPI_Bootcamp_2020/README.md

                               - After cloning the project please create a branch then work on the project
-                              - Once ready to push your code please make sure to push it to your branch. for example: git push origin your branch name
+                              - Once ready to push your code please make sure to push it to your branch. for example: git push origin your branch name.

 This is known as a CRUD application.
 “CRUD” operations are very common.
 What is CRUD?
 Create, Read, Update and Delete